woolandsilkco/woolandsilkco.github.io/_posts/2017-02-28-newsletter-march-1st-2017.md

 published: false
 title: 'Newsletter March 1st, 2017'
 ---
+- Big Chunky/Bulky Sale
+- New Yarns in Store
+- Winter Classes are On

 **BIG CHUNKY/BULKY SALE !!**

 All in-stock Chunky, Bulky & Super Chunky weight yarns are 30% off for the month of March!
 Come early for the best selection !